use-ink/ink-playground/README.md

 6. `make backend-run`

-The last command starts the Rust webserver locally on you computer.
+The last command starts the Rust webserver locally on your computer.
 You can then access `localhost:4000` from your browser to open the locally compiled ink!
 Playground open.

 ## Detailed usage instructions: